mr-kwansa/access_control/README.md

 - **Django:** Python-based web framework used for backend development.
 - **HTML/CSS:** Frontend design and layout.
 - **JavaScript:** Client-side scripting for interactive features.
-- **SQLite:** Database management system used for storing user data.
+- **PostgreSQL:** Database management system used for storing user data.
 - **Django Templating Language:** Used for dynamic content rendering in HTML templates.

 ## Setup Instructions